rokk-wow/SAdCore/README.md

 - **`name`** (required) - Localization key used for both display text and variable storage.
 If the key is not found in localization, it displays as `[keyName]` to alert the developer
 - **`tooltip`** (optional) - Localization key for tooltip text shown on hover
 - **`persistent`** (optional) - When `true`, the control's value is saved to SavedVariables (either global or per-character).
 When absent or `false`, the control is session-only and not persisted.
 Applies to: `checkbox`, `dropdown`, `slider`, `inputBox`
+- **`onValueChange`** (optional) - Callback function that fires immediately when the user changes the control's value.
+Receives the new value as a parameter.
+Perfect for applying settings in real-time without requiring a UI reload.
+Applies to: `checkbox`, `dropdown`, `slider`, `inputBox`

 ### Control-Specific Properties